Alumil: Subsidiaries

 In 2000 Alumil started its activity in Renewable Energy Resources by producing and placing photovoltaic mounting systems.
 Subsequently, Alumil Solar was founded nine years later (2009), and developed into a high importance and innovative business unit of the group.

 Controversy

-During the 2022 Russian invasion of Ukraine, Alumil refused to join the international community and withdraw from the Russian market.
-Research from Yale University published on August 10, 2022 identifying how companies were reacting to Russia's invasion identified Alumil in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.
+During the 2022 Russian invasion of Ukraine, Alumil refused to join the NATO community and withdraw from the Russian market.
+Research from Yale University published on August 10, 2022, identifying how companies were reacting to Russia's invasion identified Alumil in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.